Depart-de-Sentier/Prizes/.github/ISSUE_TEMPLATE/new-funded-prize.md

 Summarize the need for the prize and its output in 2-3 sentences.

+# Prize Amount

+List the prize amount and currency

 # Output

 Provide details on exactly what output is expected.
 Note that prize descriptions can only be modified by agreement of a DdS board member, and changes must be justified.